Forrester Does The Math On Kbot: Three-Year 701% ROI

 Contextual guidance can be a highly effective way to help customers make a more successful and satisfying digital journey.
 Companies use this approach to anticipate potential customer uncertainty or other issues, and offer proactive help to ease the path to purchase.
 It’s easy to understand how that can benefit both the customer and the business—but what does it mean in dollars in cents?
-That’s the question Forrester Consulting took on in a recent a Total Economic Impact™ (TEI) study.
+That’s the question Forrester Consulting took on in a recent commissioned Total Economic Impact™ (TEI) study.

 Based on interviews with customers who have years of experience with Moxie’s Kbot® contextual guidance application, the Forrester TEI study is designed to help organizations evaluate the solution for their own needs by understanding the ROI they can hope to achieve.
 The value of the investment is also assessed by Forrester in terms of benefits, costs, risks, and flexibility.
 In other words: would Kbot pay off for your business?